junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 The look of pilgrim, Dean realizes.

 He doesn't nod or shake.
 Just charges directly into the room, going straight to the bartender that they've grown familiar with by each day.
 Dean lets out a breath.
-Tastes a tad of bitter on tip of his tongue.
+Tastes a tad of bitterness on the tip of his tongue.

 Drawing the pistol out of the holster by his waist in a smooth swing, he fires towards the ceiling three times.
 Some girl screams behind him, he knows Sam must also have his gun drew out, pointing somewhere.